 In Canada, we are actively exploring opportunities where the commercial value is clear in areas such as biofuels, hydrogen, renewable power and customer solutions enabled by digital technology.
 These areas were chosen because of market materiality or fit with existing Shell competencies.

-For example, in June 2017 we announced an agreement granting Shell exclusive development and licensing rights for SBI Bioenergy’s biofuels technology.
+In June 2017 we announced an agreement granting Shell exclusive development and licensing rights for SBI Bioenergy’s biofuels technology.
 Edmonton-based SBI has a patented process that can convert a wide range of waste oils, greases and sustainable vegetable oils into lower carbon drop-ins for diesel, jet fuel and gasoline.
 Under the agreement, Shell and SBI will work together to demonstrate the potential of the technology and, if successful, scale up for commercial application.
 Learn more about the agreement and the work SBI does here.